Brief and Intense

 This has me thinking about other artists who have painted this brief and intense season, said something personal about it, and managed to avoid the predictable.

-This Sisley landscape is more gestural, a tangle of brushstrokes that move around the spectrum from bright yellow to dark violet.
+This Sisley landscape above is more gestural, a tangle of brushstrokes that move around the spectrum from bright yellow to dark violet.

 All of these painters are unafraid of pure, strong color.